A Comprehensive Survey of Continual Learning: Theory, Method and Application: Acknowledgment

 \section{Acknowledgment}

 \fi This work was supported by the National Key Research and Development Program of China (2020AAA0106000, 2020AAA0104304, 2020AAA0106302, 2021YFB2701000), NSFC Projects (62061136001, 62106123, 62076147, U19B2034, U1811461, U19A2081, 61972224), BNRist (BNR2022RC01006), the Tsinghua Institute for Guo Qiang, Tsinghua-OPPO Joint Research Center for Future Terminal Technology, and the High Performance Computing Center, Tsinghua University.
+L.W. was also supported by Shuimu Tsinghua Scholar.

 \ifCLASSOPTIONcaptionsoff

 \fi